jayaemekar/systemdesign/docs/Events.md

   </kbd>
 </p>

-## Ajax Polling
+## Polling with Ajax
-Polling is a standard technique used by the vast majority of AJAX applications.
-The basic idea is that the client repeatedly polls (or requests) a server for data.
-The client makes a request and waits for the server to respond with data.
-If no data is available, an empty response is returned.
+The great majority of AJAX apps employ polling as a common strategy.
+The basic concept is that the client polls (or requests) data from the server on a regular basis.
+The client submits a request and awaits a response from the server.
+An empty response is returned if no data is available.

-1. The client opens a connection and requests data from the server using regular HTTP.
+1. The client establishes a connection with the server and sends a standard HTTP request for data.
-2. The requested webpage sends requests to the server at regular intervals (e.g., 0.5 seconds).
+2. The requested webpage sends periodic queries to the server (e.g., 0.5 seconds).
-3. The server calculates the response and sends it back, just like regular HTTP traffic.
+3. Just like regular HTTP traffic, the server calculates the response and sends it back.
-4. The client repeats the above three steps periodically to get updates from the server.
+4. To acquire updates from the server, the client performs the first three steps on a regular basis.

-The problem with Polling is that the client has to keep asking the server for any new data.
-As a result, a lot of responses are empty, creating HTTP overhead.
+Polling has the drawback of requiring the client to continually requesting the server for new data.
+As a result, many answers are blank, resulting in HTTP overhead.

 <p align="center">
   <kbd>